jonbnewman/mobx-store-provider/README.md

 import { observer } from "mobx-react";
 import { useStore } from "mobx-store-provider";

-// We import the store identifier from above import { appStoreId } from "./App";

 // A selector we use to grab the user from the store function selectUser(store) {
   return store.user;
 }

 function Header() {
-  // We use the appStore in this component const user = useStore(appStoreId, selectUser);
+  // We use the store in this component const user = useStore(selectUser);
   return <div>User: {user}</div>;
 }